Booking.com: best prices

 The small island of Levanzo is part of the group called the Aegadian islands, off the western coast of Sicily (from Trapani), that attracts visitors for both its natural and cultural highlights.

-The most popular attraction is the caves of Levanzo, especially the Grotta Genovese, inhabited in prehistoric times and with ancient engravings dating from that era.
-The artworks date back about 10,000 years and include paintings of animals (deer, bull, monkey) and a group of people performing a dance.
+The most popular attraction on the island are the caves of Levanzo, especially the Grotta Genovese, inhabited in prehistoric times and with ancient engravings dating from that era.
+The artworks date back about 10,000 years and include paintings of animals (deer, bull, monkey) and a group of people possibly performing a dance.
 There are smaller paintings and engravings to the sides, while further back in the cave there are examples of prehistoric graffiti.

-Another prehistoric cave at Levanzo is at the 'Grotta dei Porci', not far away from the Genovese caves. this cave goes back about 30 metres and also features animals, albeit this time painted with a less "refined" technique.
+Another prehistoric cave at Levanzo is at the 'Grotta dei Porci' (cave of pigs), not far away from the Genovese caves.
+This cave goes back about 30 metres and also features animals, albeit this time painted with a less "refined" technique.
 Several other prehistoric caves are known on the island, including those of Punta Cappero, Cala Tramontana, Pecore and Punta Sorci.

 Favignana, the largest of the Aegadian islands has a pretty harbour and is popular with walkers as well as for its beaches and pretty coastline.

 The other island, Marettimmo is a longer boat trip from Trapani than either Levanso or Favignana and consequently is a lot quieter.
 If you are looking for peace and quiet then a June or September trip here could be just what you are looking for.